Nuestra Cabaña: History

-The property was later expanded in 1969 to include the Geranios and Colorines dorms and the Mixcoacalli meeting and event space.
-A swimming pool, campfire circle, camping areas, volleyball and tennis courts and accessibility ramps were added in later additions.
+The property was expanded in 1969 to include the Geranios and Colorines dorms and the Mixcoacalli meeting and event space.
+A swimming pool, campfire circle, camping areas, volleyball and tennis courts and accessibility ramps were added in later.

 The future of the centre was in doubt following its closure due to COVID-19.
 The other World Centres reopened in 2022.
 In January 2023, WAGGGS decided to take over the management of the centre (from Guias de Mexico) and to reopen later in the year.

 Symbols and mascots

-Our Cabaña's mascot is a lizard named Iggy.
+Nuestra Cabaña's mascot is a lizard named Iggy.
 He was born in 2015.
 Previously, the mascot was a donkey, named Amigo.

 The logo resembles that of the city of Cuernavaca, but has been given meaning specific to the Girl Guiding and Scouting movement.
 The central part of the logo is a three branch tree representing as a whole the worldwide movement of Guiding and Scouting, comprising more than 10 million members in WAGGGS member organizations.
 Each tree branch represents one part of the original three fold Guide promise.
 The red roots underneath the tree symbolize the solid foundation and continual life of WAGGGS and its members.
 The blue drop emerging from the side of the tree possess two meanings, communication between Our Cabaña and the local community and between Girl Guides and Scouts Worldwide as well as being an Aztec symbol of life used to demonstrate that life is flowing in the Girl Guiding and Scouting movement.